nathanesau/twitter-clone/twitter-search/README.md

 docker push nathanesau/twitter-clone:twitter-search
 ```

-for digitalocean, the docker-compose configuration doesn't work well. instead, use:
+for digitalocean, install elasticsearch as a service instead. use:

 ```bash
 # install elasticsearch